 Under New Jersey drug laws, the only way you can legally have drugs is as part of your job or because of a prescription.
 Doctors, pharmacists, and other personnel may legally possess drugs when filling prescriptions or treating patients.
 Similarly, anyone with a prescription can possess and use the drugs that were prescribed to them.
 However, this becomes a legal problem when you possess drugs without a prescription.

 Just because a drug usually comes with a prescription does not mean that the drug is a “legal drug.”
-Unless the drug was prescribed to you, you could face serious charges for drug possession in New Jersey.
+Unless the drug was prescribed to you, you could face serious charges for drug possession in Atlantic City.
 N.J.S.A. § 2C:35-10 is the main drug possession crime in New Jersey, and makes it illegal to possess any controlled substance without a valid prescription.

 The level of crime for drug possession breaks into different levels of crime depending on what drug you possess.
 Drugs are classified into different “schedules,” with Schedule I drugs being the most controlled and dangerous drugs, and Schedule V drugs being the least dangerous.
 Drugs with higher schedule numbers are typically used for medical purposes, whereas Schedule I drugs typically include illicit criminal narcotics.
 The following are some examples of prescription drugs that may be illegal to possess without a prescription: